Vyral/corina-cisneros/_posts/2020-10-13-q-how-is-real-estate-impacted-by-elections.md

 {% include youtube.html %}

-<p style="text-align:center;"><em>How will the upcoming presidential election impact real estate?</em></p>
+*How will the upcoming presidential election impact real estate?*

 How is real estate affected by presidential elections?&nbsp;

 Research company BTIG has been studying how real estate is impacted by presidential elections since 1963.
-They determined that during a typical year, during October and November, sales decrease by about 10%.
-Then they slow down more further into winter.
-They also concluded that 15% fewer sales happen during this time during election years.&nbsp;
+They determined that during a typical year, from October through November, sales decrease by about 10%.
+Then they slow down further into winter.
+They also concluded that 15% fewer sales happen at this time during election years.&nbsp;

 {% include pullquote.html %}